-This disclosure, and the related disclosure in the body of this AIF, has been reviewed and approved by the Company's Exploration Manager, Allan Wenlong Gan, P.Geo., a Qualified Person, and presented in compliance with NI 43-101.
+This disclosure, and the related disclosure in the body of this AIF, has been reviewed and approved by the Company's Senior Exploration Manager, Allan Wenlong Gan, P.Geo., a Qualified Person.
+This disclosure, and the related disclosure in the body of this AIF has been presented in compliance with NI 43-101.